What is email deliverability?

 Email deliverability best practices

-You can make sure your emails land into the primary inboxes of your receivers by following some best practices.
+You can make sure your emails land in the primary inboxes of your receivers by following some best practices.

 Maintain list hygiene

 If you are importing your email lists to the account, make sure that you clean them first.
 Remove any invalid or inactive emails by looking at data like open rates, bounce rates, etc. from your previous email service provider.